kolide/launcher/docs/architecture/flags.md

-# Knapsack.FlagsA
+# Knapsack.Flags

 The `Flags` interface provides a simple API for storing and retrieving launcher flags at runtime.
-Flags are of type `bool`, `int64` and `string`.
+Currently, flags are of types `bool`, `int64` and `string`.

+Launcher flags are identified by a `FlagKey` and can be specified through various means:

+- Default values, which are used when no other value has been provided.
+- Command line values, which can be fed into launcher via command line options, config files, or environmental variables.
+- Control server updates, which are ingested by the control server client and stored in a key-value store.
+- Temporary overrides, where a client can request the `Flags` interface to override the current value with a different value for a duration of time.

+Launcher flag values can also have constraints defined, which provide safeguards to prevent unreasonable values being used.

 ## Retrieving Flags